temporalio/features/features/signal/external/README.md

-# Signals can be to a workflow execution from non-workflow code
+# Signals can be sent to a workflow execution from non-workflow code

 In Temporal, signals can be sent to a workflow execution from any gRPC client, not necessarily another workflow.